janalexxxx/local-multiplayer-ar.github.io/Tutorials/00 Unity Code Architecture & Organization/README.md

 The very first step is to keep the assets in your Unity project and your scene hierarchy organized.
 Here are a few tips, that should help you with this:

 * Organize your assets by keeping all assets of the same type in the same folder.
 Use subfolders to differentiate assets of different parts of your games.
-	* All your scripts should be in the 'Scripts' folder.
+	* All your scripts should be in the `Scripts folder.
-	* All your materials should be in the 'Materials` folder.
+	* All your materials should be in the `Materials` folder.
 	* All your sprites in the `Sprites` folder.
 	* etc.